HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 ```

 **UI Specification:**
-When the frontend receives a `409 Conflict` response, it **must** display a modal dialog (`shadcn/ui` `<AlertDialog>`) with the title "Content Out of Date," a description explaining the situation, and a single action button labeled **"Refresh to see updates."**
+When the frontend receives a `409 Conflict` response, it **must** display a modal dialog (`shadcn/ui` `<AlertDialog>`) with the title "**Content Out of Date**," a description such as, "**This item has been modified by another user since you loaded it**," and a single action button labeled **"Refresh to see updates."**

 **Applicable User Flows:**
-This global pattern **must** be implemented for all user flows involving the modification of shared resources (Form Management, Flagged Evaluation Review, etc.).
+This global pattern **must** be implemented for all user flows involving the modification of shared resources, including but not limited to:

+-   Admin - Form & Period Management
+-   Admin - Flagged Evaluation Review
+-   Super Admin - University Onboarding